The Bankrate promise

 - $75 annual fee after the first year, $99 thereafter

-You might not need to pay an annual fee, but there’s no guarantee that that will be the offer you’ll get, especially if you have a low credit score.
-For that reason, if the lack of annual fees is a crucial factor for you, the Indigo Platinum might not be the best choice.
+You might not need to pay an annual fee, but there’s no guarantee that you’ll get this offer, especially if you have a low credit score.
+For that reason, if the lack of annual fees is a crucial factor for you, the Indigo Mastercard might not be the best choice.

-The terms of this card are identical to those of the other two Genesis Financial Solutions cards.
+The terms of the Milestone® Mastercard® are identical to those of the other two Genesis Financial Solutions cards.
 Your annual fee will also depend on your credit profile and can be $35, $59 or $75 in the first year and $99 thereafter.

-Besides the terms these cards share, they also all offer free custom design options and a quick pre-qualification that doesn’t impact your credit score and allows you to see the terms you can expect before you apply.
+Besides the terms these cards share, they also all offer free custom design options and a quick pre-qualification that doesn’t impact your credit score.
+This allows you to see the terms you can expect before you apply.

 Note, however, that once you apply, a hard inquiry will appear on your credit report.